Andy Mossack reviews Las Colinas Golf Club on Spain’s Costa Brava

 Another spectacular high tee position on the 8th provides a dramatic drive down between fairway bunkers.
 The green here is guarded by a deep valley in front which snatches up any short ball.

-After negotiating the tough par 4 9th I turn with 3 hole lead.
+After negotiating the tough par 4 9th I turn with a 3 hole lead.
 Sam’s early confidence is now well in the past, replaced by gritty determination.

 I am trying not to sound too smug.